Disabled Students' Allowance (DSA)

 Step 4 - DSA support recommendations are sent to your funding body.

-After you have attended your DSA Needs Assessment your DSA Needs Assessor will write a report that details the support that is recommended.
+After you have attended your DSA Needs Assessment, your DSA Needs Assessor will write a report that details the support that is recommended.
 A copy of this report will be sent to you and to your funding body.
+We recommend that you send a copy of this report to the DDS once received.

 If you not satisfied with the support that has been recommended, or have any queries, you should contact your DSA Needs Assessor and / or funding body to discuss this further.